rgbussell/quiz_maker/README.md

 LLM-based Quiz Maker Using Vision, OCR and local LLMs

 ### Set up the API calls to an LLM
-Uses API calls to Grok to generate text.
+Uses API calls to OpenAI to generate text.

 ## setup/install
 Install code and dependencies by running install/setup.sh